OpenAdaptAI/OpenAdapter/README.md

 - **Configurable via `.env`**: Simplify setup with a customizable environment file.
 - **Cost-Efficient**: Deploy high-performance instances on demand; easily pause or stop resources to minimize costs.
 - **Compatibility with Dockerized Models and Planned API Integrations**: OpenAdapter supports models like OmniParser and Set-of-Mark (SoM) as examples.
 It’s designed to plug into any project with a Dockerfile and can autogenerate one if necessary.
 Seamless integration with non-containerized APIs like Anthropic and OpenAI is planned.
+- **Automated CI/CD with GitHub Actions**: Continuous integration and deployment are managed through GitHub Actions workflows, ensuring rapid and consistent updates to deployments.

 Additional pattern references:
 - [SoM PR #19](https://github.com/microsoft/SoM/pull/19)